OPCUAUniCT/OPCUAWebPlatformUniCT/README.md

 *Production* configuration.
 You can choose the configuration setting the environment variable **ASPNETCORE_ENVIRONMENT**, as explained [here](https://docs.microsoft.com/it-it/aspnet/core/fundamentals/environments).

+### Run on Docker container

+It si possible running OPC UA Web Platform on Docker container with the following command

+`docker run --rm -it -p 5000:80 marsala/opcua-web-platform:1.0.0`

+### Troubleshooting

+You may occur in error like "DataSet Not Available" even if all the ip addresses or your OPC UA Server are perfectly configured.
+Be aware you have configured the platform **Instance Certificate** in the OPC UA Servers **Trusted** certificate store.

 ## Examples

 In the following will be highlighted some common use cases for the OPC UA Web Platform.
 Remember that all